Doctor Strange (2016 film): Filming

 Production moved to Longcross Studios in Surrey, England on November 11, and was scheduled to stay there until March 2016.
 The real Kathmandu street that led into the fictional Kamar-Taj courtyard was replicated at Longcross, which production designer Charles Wood described as "very hard because Kathmandu is a most beautiful city and it's steeped in history.
 To transition from that level of detail and history, with the shape of the streets, the warping of the buildings, these ancient bricks and these ancient tiles, was a real challenge."
 For authenticity, the set was dressed with real food, and populated with dogs, pigeons, and Nepalese extras, many of whom were relatives of people who live on the real Kathmandu street.
 The inside of Kamar-Taj was also constructed at Longcross, with "sculptors creating beautiful columns and wall decorations and craftsmen building screens and doors to evoke the exotic feel of the ancient sanctuary."
 Wood's goal was to make the set feel like the Ancient One and her disciples actually lived there, and give it a "truly spiritual, truly magical" feel, while integrating it into a real building that the production filmed in Kathmandu.
 This and the Kathmandu street were two of twenty-one sets that the crew built at Longcross.
 Others included Doctor Strange's Sanctum Sanctorum, and a Hong Kong street "complete with over 80 neon signs and a giant roof to keep the rain out."
+Location shooting in Hong Kong was initially planned, but the crew decided to film at Longcross instead after scouting locations and using photos taken in Hong Kong as references to construct the street set.
 Citypoint on Ropemaker Street, London, doubled as the New York City building where the Ancient One falls to her death.